 Advertisers can learn a bunch of information about you from your device when you browse the web.
 Safari now obstructs this by only sharing a simplified system profile.
 The Enhanced Tracking Prevention offers protection against social media Like and Share buttons and comment widgets that track you without permission.
 Blocking your Mac’s camera and microphone has also become easier.

 Last but not least, Safari gets support for favicons.
 This much-needed update helps you identify tabs when you have many open.

 For more on Safari, check out our ultimate guide for customizing Safari on your Mac.

 macOS Mojave in Review: It’s Great!

 Updates are both exciting and terrifying.
-Sometimes the excitement doesn’t live up, and you need to take matters into your own hands to get the macOS tweaks you want or unlock hidden settings and features on your own.
+Sometimes the excitement doesn’t live up, and you need to take matters into your own hands to get the macOS tweaks you want.

 In some instances, a company has deployed an update that contains a security flaw or breaks users’ systems.
 This is why many companies including Apple release beta versions that are tested to mitigate these situations.

-Always ensure you back up your machine before updating it, especially if you’re doing a major version upgrade like Mojave.
+Always ensure you back up your machine before updating it, especially if you’re doing a major version upgrade like Mojave or downgrading to a previous macOS version.
 Did you know macOS already includes one of the best backup applications in the form of Time Machine?